How to Edit Beautiful Instagram Photos With Lightroom Presets (Free Video)

 Step #1: Choose RAW or JPEG for Editing with Lightroom Presets

 Before you purchase Lightroom presets, you’ll need to know if you will be shooting your photos in RAW or JPEG.
-It’s personal preference, but will have a different effect on your photos.
+It’s personal preference but it will have a different effect on your photos.

 If you’re shooting with a DSLR camera, you may have a preference to shoot in RAW.
 A RAW file preserves most of the information from your camera, such as the contrast or sharpness of an image, and doesn’t compress that information in the file.